 Sixteen-year-old “neighborhood mechanic,” Raymond Warren was convicted of murder in the 1994 death of Wendell Simpson.
 Police had been called to an accident scene in which a car had crashed into a house and the driver had been shot and killed.
 Two men reported that they stopped when they noticed the wrecked car and the driver leaning out the window, waving his arms.
 One of the men reached inside the car and put it in park.
 He reached in again and turned off the engine.
 Neither of the men called 911 and both were preparing to leave the scene when the police arrived.
 The men were interviewed, but neither was fingerprinted or tested for gunshot residue (GSR).

 Raymond Warren approached the accident scene on his scooter.
-Raymond told police he had been with two friends, and after fixing a flat tire on his scooter, the three of them were approached by the victim, looking to buy drugs.
-Moments after the victim left the boys, they heard two shots and saw that he had crashed his car into a house.
+Raymond told police he had been with two friends when the victim approached them, looking to buy drugs.
+The boys refused and walked away.
+Moments later, they heard gunshots.

 Several hours later, Raymond agreed to be interviewed by police.
 He was Mirandized, waived his rights and voluntarily submitted to a GSR test.
 Officers performed an Atomic Absorption test and took swabs of his right palm, the back of his right hand, his left palm, and the back of his left hand.
 Barium and antimony—two components of GSR—were detected only on the palm of Raymond’s right hand.
 Raymond is left-handed.